| name | codex |

 Detecting New Codex Requests

-When a user makes a request, first determine the task type (code vs general), then determine sandbox based on explicit edit request:
+When a user makes a request, determine sandbox based on explicit edit request:

 Step 2: Determine Sandbox (Edit Permission)